-- Consider the following for campus transportation (e.g. buses, shuttles and vehicles): - Use separate or private vehicles, or larger vehicles, where possible, to maximize distance between passengers. - Have passengers sit in a configuration that maximizes distance between passengers (e.g., passenger sits in the back-passenger seat instead of up front next to driver). - Assign seats to all passengers to be used for the entire journey. - During periods of substantial local community transmission of COVID-19, when physical distancing cannot be maintained, consider other control measures such as non-medical masks. - Apply the Cleaning and Sanitizing, Physical Distancing, PPE/Non-Medical Mask protocols as well as guidance provided in the Communication and Education for the Campus Community section. - Provide each vehicle with alcohol-based hand sanitizer. - >> Ask staff and passengers to practice hand hygiene when entering the vehicle.
+- Consider the following for campus transportation (e.g. buses, shuttles and vehicles): - Use separate or private vehicles, or larger vehicles, where possible, to maximize distance between passengers. - Have passengers sit in a configuration that maximizes distance between passengers (e.g., passenger sits in the back-passenger seat instead of up front next to driver). - Assign seats to all passengers to be used for the entire journey. - At all times adhere to Provincial Health Officer requirements regarding the use of non-medical masks. - Apply the Cleaning and Sanitizing, Physical Distancing, PPE/Non-Medical Mask protocols as well as guidance provided in the Communication and Education for the Campus Community section. - Provide each vehicle with alcohol-based hand sanitizer. - >> Ask staff and passengers to practice hand hygiene when entering the vehicle.